joeykap123/Understanding_Licensing/EthicalAnalysis.md

 One of the major reasons I am in opposition to using generative AI for government lobbying stems from the replacement of a human profession.
 The reason lobbying exists is because humans hold different ideals and each wants their beliefs to see fruition.
 However, a generative AI, no matter how well it seems to mimic human mannerisms, is not a real human.
 As such, an Artificial Intelligence model has no actual investment in the possible outcomes of what it lobbies for.
 The article mentions a notable quote that applies to this qualm, noting "Lobbying firms tend to work within one state only, because there are such complex variations in law, procedure and politcal structure.
 With A.I. assistance in navigating these variations, it may become easier to exert power across political boundaries."
 This is extremely important to note because AI intervention across state boundaries could lead to unpopular and devestating decisions taking place, which would affect the residents of these states.
 </br></br>
 Another important motivation for my criticism of AI being used for political motives can be found in the destruction of human intervention in democratic processes.
 Ariticial Intelligence systems have no stake in the outcome of a given lobbying campaign.
 This is a notable issue because lobbying itself is human.
 A machine cannot understand why a human thinks the way they do and why they might oppose some law or organization.
 This is highlighted in the article, which states "A system that can understand political networks, if paired with the textual-generation capabilities of ChatGPT, could identify the member of Congress with the most leverage over a particular policy area -- say, corporate taxation or military spending."
 Artificial Intelligence systems would feel no impact from the outcomes of the lobbying campaigns they would be presenting.
+</br></br>
+It is also important to tie in ethical frameworks, specifically Utilitarianism, Deontology, and Virtue Ethics, when discussing the use of AI in politics.
+Utilitarinism would likely argue that this technology is unethical.

+Deontology would likely take a similar view to Utilitarianism asserting that this technology is unethical.

+Virtue Ethics